 Picture by Authority Dental under CC 2.0 license

-A denture complaint can be caused by a variety of issues.
-If you have a lower denture, it's likely you'll experience some of these denture issues over the course of wearing them.
+A variety of issues can cause a denture complaint.
+If you have a lower denture, you are likely to experience some of these issues over time.

-• There is inadequate denture border length.
-The dentures don't extend back far enough.
+There is inadequate denture border length.
+The dentures do not extend far enough back.

-• The patient is inpatient or has not had enough practice using them.
+The patient is an inpatient or has not had enough practice using them.

 How to keep bottom dentures in place?